Leah Purcell: The Drover's Wife

+Other projects

+In 2023 Purcell was announced as part of the cast Foxtel/Binge drama High Country as the lead character Andrea Whitford, Purcell revealed in the Something to Talk About podcast that she also served as the series cultural consultant.
+Purcell also appeared in the Amazon Prime drama The Lost Flowers of Alice Hart.

+In 2025, it was announced that the play Is That You, Ruthie? written and directed by Purcell would returned for a second theatre run at QPAC.
+In Mid October 2025, Purcell was announced for upcoming feature film Zac Power based on the successful novels.

 Recognition, awards and honours

 Purcell was recipient of the Balnaves Fellowship in 2014, which allowed her to develop her play, The Drover's Wife, to be performed at the Belvoir in 2016.

 In the 2021 Queen's Birthday Honours, Purcell was appointed a Member of the Order of Australia for "significant service to the performing arts, to First Nations youth and culture, and to women".

 At the 14th Asia Pacific Screen Awards held in November 2021, she was awarded the Jury Grand Prize for her film The Drover's Wife, "not just for her singular vision in writing, directing, producing and starring in the film but for the journey to bring this remarkable story, viewed through the lens of a First Nations woman to the screen in its entirety".

 Purcell has appeared twice on ABC Television's Australian Story, once in 2002 and once in June 2022.

 In June 2022, Purcell was honoured with a star on Winton's Walk of Fame, which was unveiled during The Vision Splendid Outback Film Festival.

+In June 2024, Purcell was nominated for a TV Week Logie for Best Supporting Actress for The Lost Flowers of Alice Hart.